Airtable vs Monday.com: Which project management tool should you choose?

 Some other functions that set the platform apart from Airtable alternatives include:

 - 3D space app.
-Airtable offers a 3D modeler app that lets you design and easily visualize rooms or models, effectively extending the functionality of your bases.
+Airtable offers a 3D modeler app that lets you design and visualize rooms or models, effectively extending the functionality of your bases.

 - A true all-in-one solution.
 Airtable allows you to link records, tables, and even bases, and keep all your data projects in one spot.
 No more switching between countless tabs and losing track of important information.
 You can also connect it to your other tools to automate tasks and optimize your workflow.